ioh-UwU/winCapturesDeleted-Fix/README.md

 You will want to change the `captures_folder` variable in `move_captures.py` to whatever your folder is.

 ### 2. Hotkey
-You will probably also want to change the hotkey in `capture.ahk` to whatever your screen capture hotkey is, assuming it's something besides the default.
+You will probably also want to change the hotkey in `capture.ahk`(default: `Alt + S`) to whatever your screen capture hotkey is, assuming it's something besides the default.

+You will do this by changing the value before the :: (see comments in script) to whatever your keybind, in accordance with autohotkey's key value rules. https://www.autohotkey.com/docs/Hotkeys.htm          <-- list of key prefixes https://www.autohotkey.com/docs/KeyList.htm#general  <-- list of general keys